-- zookeeper.credentials (Optional) A comma-delimited list of paths to secrets in the secrets store that contain ZooKeeper authentication credentials.
+- zookeeper.hosts A comma-delimited list of hosts with optional chroot at the end.
+For example zk01:2181, zk02:2181 or zk01:2181, zk02:2181/some/root. - zookeeper.credentials (Optional) A comma-delimited list of paths to secrets in the secrets store that contain ZooKeeper authentication credentials.
 Secrets should be of the "simple" type and contain username:password.